-A Stay Upright ( | 2 the button is provided in the Cartesian and spherical 3D plots which
+A Stay Upright $(\lfloor z \rfloor^2)$ button is provided in the Cartesian and spherical 3D plots which allow you to keep the Z axis/north pole vertical during rotations.

 Quantile calculation

 The Statistics Window can now calculate quantiles (median, quartiles, .001, .01, .99 and .999) on request.